Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Arts, Letters, MusicFraternal or Sororal Organizations.
 A significant historical year for this entry is 1851.

 Location.
 42° 44.255′ N, 84° 33.021′ W. Marker is in Lansing, Michigan, in Ingham County.
-Marker is at the intersection of North Grand Avenue and East Shiawassee Street, on the right when traveling north on North Grand Avenue.
+It is at the intersection of North Grand Avenue and East Shiawassee Street, on the right when traveling north on North Grand Avenue.
 Touch for map.
 Marker is at or near this postal address: 201 East Shiawassee Street, Lansing MI 48933, United States of America.
 Touch for directions.

 Joseph E. Warner Marker image.
 Click for full size.

-Photographed By J.T.
+Photographed by J.T.
 Lambrou, January 23, 2023

 2. Joseph E. Warner Marker